General

 How do we handle potential conflicts of interest?

 Many of our investors are active in the startup community, which means they may be parts of other investing entities (angel groups, venture funds, etc).
-We ask that investors please get the founder’s permission before sharing their information with other entities.
+Investors are expected to get the company’s permission before sharing their information with other entities.